fusion809/fusion809.github.io-old3/_posts/2017/05/GAMES/01-introduction.md

 {% include Code/codeu.html line1='eix -Cc games --not -L "EULA" | grep "games\-[a-z]*\/" | grep -v "util\|engine" | wc -l' %}

 and it returned: 943.
-I should explain what this command does; `eix -Cc games` specifies to search for "games" in the category name of packages. `--not -L "EULA"` specifies that the packages should be licensed under an End-User License Agreement (EULA), the most common type of proprietary software license.
+I should explain what this command does; `eix -Cc games` specifies to search for "games" in the category name of packages. `--not -L "EULA"` specifies that the packages should not be licensed under an End-User License Agreement (EULA), the most common type of proprietary software license.

 In an Arch Linux Docker container (the [`dock0/arch`](https://hub.docker.com/r/dock0/arch/) container to be precise) with `pacaur` installed I ran: